jeromeetienne/AR.js/README.md

 - emscripten and asm.j! thus we could compile artoolkit c into javascript
 - chromium browser! thanks for being so fast!

-Only thanks to them, i could do my part : Optimizing performance from 5fps on high-end phone, to 60fps on 2years old phone.
+Only thanks to all of them, i could do my part : Optimizing performance from 5fps on high-end phone, to 60fps on 2years old phone.

 After all this work done by a lot of people, we have it!
 We have a web-based augmented reality library fast enough for mobile.
 Now, a lot of people got a phone powerful enough to do web AR in their pocket.
-I think this performance improvement make web AR a reality.
+I think this performance improvement make web AR a reality. i am all exited :)

 # How To Release ?